riscv/sail-riscv/README.md

 - Machine, Supervisor, and User modes
 - Smcntrpmf extension for cycle and instret privilege mode filtering, v1.0
 - Smstateen/Ssstateen extensions for fine-grained privileged state access control, v1.0
+- Smepmp extension for pmp enhancements for memory access and execution prevention on Machine mode, v1.0
 - Ssccptr extension for Main memory supports hardware page table reads, v1.0
 - Sscounterenw extension for writable enables for any supported counter, v1.0
 - Sscofpmf extension for Count Overflow and Mode-Based Filtering, v1.0